echeran/smile-of-murugan/webbook/chapter19.md

 no other good or even very good prose-writers in Tamil.
-Being well aware of the fact, I am inviting the wrath of many readers upon me (not to speak about the writers); yet I shall still boldly declare that I do not consider writers like Kalki, Akilan or Vallikkaņṇan as first-rate or even great writers.
+Being well aware of the fact, I am inviting the wrath of many readers upon me (not to speak about the writers); yet I shall still boldly declare that I do not consider writers like Kalki, Akilaṉ or Vaḷḷikkaṇṇaṉ as first-rate or even great writers.
 On the other hand, I have a great respect and admiration for such truly honest writers as N. Pichamurti, probably the most awe-inspiring and impressive single figure in Tamil writing today, both in the field of